 In the federated environment of Germany, strong competition among universities and research institutions is stimulating - but also challenging – to the development of a national Open Access policy.
 At present, there is no national OA mandate, but some OA statements/policies of German universities and research institutions/organizations are in place.
 The most prominent statement in use is the 2003 “Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities”, signed by approx. 250 international research institutions/organizations (with >30 from Germany, including the German Rectors’ Conference which includes 258 universities and other HE institutions; the Max Planck Society, the Fraunhofer-Gesellschaft, the Helmholtz Association and the Leibniz Association).

-As of 2018, 52 German universities and other higher education institutions had a published OA policy.
+As of 2020, 72 German universities and other higher education institutions had a published OA policy, according to ROARMAP.

 All of the 4 big research associations have open access policies:

 The major research funder in Germany, the Deutsche Forschungsgemeinschaft (DFG), has tied open access into its funding policy: “When entering into publishing contracts scientists participating in DFG-funded projects should, as far as possible, permanently reserve a non-exclusive right of exploitation for electronic publication of their research results for the purpose of open access.
 Here, discipline specific delay periods of generally six to twelve months can be agreed upon, before which publication of previously published research results in discipline-specific or institutional electronic archives may be prohibited.”

 In 2016, the German Federal Ministry of Education and Research (BMBF) also published an Open Access strategy.
 On an information page on its website, the ministry expresses its support for the strengthening of Open Access.
 A BMBF directive on the funding of Open Access entered into force in June 2017.